First-Party Mode: Privacy Focused Proxy

 Ad blockers rightfully block these requests, which breaks analytics for sites that depend on them.

-Your users never connect directly to third-party servers.
-Third parties see your server's IP, not your users'.
-Requests are same-origin so no third-party cookies are set, and ad blockers don't interfere.
+Users never connect to third-party servers directly, so no third-party cookies are set and ad blockers don't interfere.

 Usage